ovh/docs/pages/cloud/ovhcloud-connect/occ-layer3/guide.en-gb.md

 ## Layer 3 Implementation

-OVHcloud Connect configured in Layer3 differ from Layer 2 as you have to configure L3 Domain on each POP/EntryPoint DC/EndPoint.
+OVHcloud Connect configured in Layer 3 differ from Layer 2 as you have to configure L3 Domain on each POP/EntryPoint DC/EndPoint.

 ![L3 Implementation](images/occ-l3-implementation.jpg){.thumbnail}